Nyankpala

 Nyankpala, with the appelation Beyom Yili, is a town located about 10 miles south-west of Tamale, the capital of the Northern Region of Ghana.
+It is located under the Tolon constituency.
 The University for Development Studies (UDS) has its premier campus located in the town.
 This campus is the first of the university's campuses, the first to be established in northern Ghana.